 A look at medical malpractice lawsuits, common treatment errors, medical malpractice reform efforts, and more.

-These resources can help you do your homework when considering a certain physician or care facility.
+Tips and resources when you're considering a certain physician or health care facility.

 Medical Malpractice Insurance Coverage Basics